South Africa – Pre-Veterinary Internship & Safari Experience – Images

 Volunteer Tasks

-• Supporting basic veterinary procedures and treatments
+• Supporting basic veterinary procedures and treatments under supervision

 • Observing clinical veterinary practices and fieldwork

-• Assisting with injections, scanning, and breeding-related tasks
+• Assisting with injections, scanning, and breeding-related tasks when appropriate

-• Participating in wildlife immobilisation learning activities
+• Participating in wildlife immobilisation training (theory and field-based sessions)

 • Supporting conservation work linked to endangered species